willvieira/ms_STM-managed/manuscript/manuscript.md

 Alternatively, a stand was classified as B whenever all temperate species were absent while at least one of the following eight boreal species was present: *Picea mariana*, *Picea glauca*, *Picea rubens*, *Larix laricina*, *Pinus banksiana*, *Abies balsamea*, *Thuja occidentalis*.
 The stand was classified as mixedwood (M) when both boreal and temperate species were present.
 The stand was classified as regeneration (R) when the total basal area was inferior to 5 m$^2$ ha$^{-1}$, irrespective of its species composition.
-After classifying each plot year into one of the four forest states, simulated annealing was used to model the observed transition between states as a function of local climate conditions, namely mean annual temperature (MAT) and total annual precipitation (TAP).
+After classifying each plot year into one of the four forest states, transitions were modelled as a function of local climate conditions, namely mean annual temperature (MAT) and total annual precipitation (TAP).
+Parameters of the non-linear multi-nomial models were evaluated by maximum likelihood and a simulated annealing optimization procedure.
 Note that this model avoids the presumption that the point data is at equilibrium since it predicts the transition between states rather than the distribution.
-Because the interval between censuses was not uniform across plots, only plots with a 5-year interval were used in the parameterization.
+Only plots with a time interval within the 5-15 year range were used in the parameterization (median time interval among plots ~5 years).
 Part of the data not used in the calibration was used to validate the predictions of the model.
 The parameters of the model were validated by solving the model to equilibrium using current climate conditions and comparing the model predictions to the current forest distribution from the validation data.
 The accuracy of the STM in predicting each of the four states given MAT and TAP ranged from 70% to 98% [@Vissault2020].

-This simple State Transition Model allows one to predict the distribution of forest community composition in a continental scale.
+This simple State Transition Model allows one to predict the distribution of forest community composition at the continental scale.
 In the present study, we use the STM equations with their estimated parameters to integrate the effects of four management practices.
-We knowledge the theory that predicts species range limits as a process derived from their local demographic vital rates [@Araujo2014a; @Normand2014].
+We are aware of the theory that predicts species range limits as a process derived from their local demographic vital rates [@Araujo2014a; @Normand2014].
-Given that different species within the same community have different demographic rates, it is predicted that these species will have different geographic distributions.
+Given that different species within the same community have different demographic rates, it is predicted that these species will have different geographic distributions and migration rates.
 However, empirical studies have had little success in establishing the link between the vital rate of tree species and their distribution [@LeSquin2021; @Kunstler2021].
-In addition, we can expect that species within the same community will respond similarly to each other compared to species in other communities, regardless of the demographic variance among the species of the same group.
+In addition, we can expect that species within the same forest state will respond similarly to each other compared to species in other states, regardless of the demographic variance among the species of the same group.
 Since we are interested in exploring how forest management affects forest range limits, we chose to work beyond the species level to model general management practices at the scale of forest community composition.
 Therefore, we stress our study as a theoretical investigation to guide future models and experimentation towards adaptive management practices.
 In the next section, we detail the ecological assumptions and mathematical formulation for each management practice implemented in the model.
 Finally, with the extended model equations and estimated parameters, we develop our two simulation approaches to test the effect of forest management on transient dynamics and forest range shifts.

 ![(a) Schema of the State and Transition Model adapted from @Vissault2020.
 Directional arrows describe the colonization ($\alpha$), extinction ($\varepsilon$), invasion ($\beta$), and competitive exclusion ($\theta$) processes driving the transition between the four forest states: (R)egeneration, (B)oreal, (T)emperate, and (M)ixedwood.
 The panel (b) summarises the effect of increasing the intensity of forest management in each of the four ecological processes.
 For instance, increasing plantation intensity will increase the rate of transition from R to T and consequently descrease the rate of change from R to B and from R to M. The values of each of the 9 specific (process x state) parameters are shown in Figure S7.](manuscript/img/model_equation_fm.png){#fig:model width=100%}